Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

 my-actor-2/x

-;; 42
+;; -> 42
 ```

 **Attention.** Beware when interacting with upgradable actors.
 It means that at any time, someone can redefine behavior without notice.
 It is probably
-a very bad idea to interact with such actors unless accouts with that kind of powers are entirely trusted, without any doubt.
+a very bad idea to interact with such actors unless accounts with that kind of powers are entirely trusted, beyond any doubt.

 ## Transferring funds to actors